top of page

 Has anyone told the bees?

 Telling the bees was a common practice in the ninetieth century, as evidenced by John Greenleaf Whittier’s 1858 poem 'Telling the Bees'.
 It is said that “telling the bees” has its origins in Celtic mythology.
-Seeing a bee after a death was a sign of the soul leaving the body.
+Beekeepers would treat the bees as family and inform them of big events such as deaths, births and marriages.

-The choice of materials in the pieces speak to ideas around knowledge, value and tradition.
+The choice of materials in the pieces speak to these ideas around knowledge, value and tradition.

 Fiona Byrne_photograher Michael Dodds_2020 (3).jpg